 A PFO allows oxygen-poor blood from the right atrium to flow through the atrial septum.
+This is the dividing wall between the two upper chambers of the heart.
 It mixes with oxygen-rich blood in the left atrium.
 This causes mixed blood (blood with some oxygen) to flow into the left ventricle.
 It is then pumped through the aorta to the body.
 This blood contains less oxygen than normal.
 So your child’s skin, lips, and nails may look blue.
 This is called cyanosis.

 Most children with tricuspid atresia have another heart defect called a ventricular septal defect (VSD).
 This is a hole in the wall (ventricular septum) between the ventricles.
 The hole lets some blood flow from the left ventricle into the small right ventricle.
 Some of this blood can flow across the pulmonary valve into the pulmonary artery and reach the lungs.

-Some children with tricuspid atresia may also have an associated defect called transposition of the great vessels (TGA).
-This is when the great vessels (pulmonary artery and aorta) arise from the incorrect ventricle.
+Some children with tricuspid atresia may also have another problem called transposition of the great vessels (TGA).
+This is when the great vessels (pulmonary artery and aorta) arise from the incorrect ventricles.

 Tricuspid atresia is a congenital heart defect.
 This means your child was born with it.
 The exact cause is unknown.
 Most cases seem to occur by chance.

 A child most often has severe symptoms shortly after birth.
 These can include:

 Child becomes gray and cold, and the heart may stop beating (circulatory collapse)

 Tricuspid atresia may be seen on fetal ultrasound before a child is born.
 This test uses sound waves to form a picture of the baby’s heart.
 This test can be done as early as when the mother is 12 weeks pregnant.